xasterKies/dg-sqltrace/README.md

 ### Features

 - Trace SQL queries
-- Inspect and check traces for repeated queries
+- Inspect and check traces of repeated SQL queries

 ### Dependencies and Installs